raleel/cfi-srd/0001_Characters.md

 ---
 ## Step 8: Finally…

 - Determine your Alignment and Passions based on your chosen Culture/Race and Class.
-See [chapter 4](0004_Alignment_and_Passions.md).
+See [Chapter 4](0004_Alignment_and_Passions.md).
 - Note any Starting Abilities from your Race and Class.
 - Under Ranked Abilities, choose one Rank 1 Class Ability that you meet the requirements for at no cost in EXP rolls.
 - Copy down starting equipment as noted at the end of your Class write-up.